tobiasbriones/blog/mathswe/eng/automation/platform/ops/automating-the-platform-operations-and-beyond-2023-08-31/index.md

 that are evolving like Repsymo, MathSwe, and premium (first-class) like mathsoftware.engineer and math.software— we'll have one more original technology to rely on.

+## Beginning of the Standard Platform Automation

+The experiences obtained from writing mathsoftware.engineer articles in an incipient GitHub pages environment and on-the-progress challenges have lead to the creation of new tools and important concepts now that many standards are well-defined, although many other system parts are still temporal.

+The latest developments represent a chapter in automating essential tasks, allowing me to create more content with significantly reduced overhead.